 Market-based measures, such as the Emissions Trading Scheme (ETS) are key to reducing CO2 emissions, especially in the next 10-15 years.
 The ETS is the most appropriate economic measure to limit and reduce CO2 emissions and price CO2.
 Reliance on economic measures is reduced over time as breakthrough technologies become more widely available – leaving residual emissions to be addressed through carbon removals.
 Governments need to re-invest all revenues from ETS allowances into the deployment of decarbonisation solutions.
 We need to ensure that there is sufficient investment already today in the technologies that will help airlines decarbonize tomorrow.
 The extension of the ETS Innovation Fund should include support for Contracts-for-Difference (CfD), notably to increase the attractiveness of SAFs.

 To ensure cost-effectiveness, EU and national economic measures must be market-based.
 Climate policy regulation in the form of taxes is ecologically and economically counterproductive.
 It reduces the industry’s capacity to invest and innovate whilst potentially shifting emissions to other regions (carbon leakage) The A4E Input on Public Consultation Updating the EU Emissions Trading System (ETS) provides additional details on the role of the EU ETS in aviation, A4E, March 2021 See here.

-- Allowances should be allocated to reflect the timeframe expected to see significant uptake of decarbonization technologies in the sector – according to the EC’s own assessments this is not until 2030 for a significant uptake of SAFs or 2035 for the deployment of transformative propulsion technologies.
+- Allowances should be allocated to reflect the timeframe expected to see a significant uptake of decarbonization technologies in the sector – according to the EC’s own assessments, this is not until 2030 for a significant uptake of SAFs or 2035 for the deployment of transformative propulsion technologies.

 Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) Implementation Proposals